NeuralNoble/fire-detection-system/README.md

 - After training my YOLOv8Nano model, I quantized it to reduce its size and make it more suitable for deployment on resource-constrained devices.
 TensorFlow Lite (TFLite) provides tools to convert your trained model to a TFLite-compatible format. after quantization the model size got down to 5.3 mb

 ### Model Deployment with OpenCV
-I deployed my quantized YOLOv8Nano model for fire detection on my laptop using OpenCV.
+I deployed my quantized trained model for fire detection on my laptop using OpenCV.
 Here's an overview of the deployment process:
 - Model Loading: I loaded the quantized YOLOv8Nano model using the Ultralytics library and moved it to the available device (CPU or GPU).

 - Video Stream Processing: I captured frames from a video stream using OpenCV and passed each frame through the model for inference.